dieterich-lab/clinical_deid/README.md

     ```
     * Change the value of the key config_path in the file config.json to cnn_50_100_512_4096_sample.json

 Congratulations, now you are able to train a model for de-identification.

+## Data Format

 If you want to run the i2b2 task, you need to download the i2b2 2006 de-identification data set at https://www.i2b2.org/NLP/DataSets/ and convert the data into a tab separated CoNLL file with 2 columns.
 The first column contains the Token, the second column the PHI class.
 Sentences or paragraphs are separated by a newline.

 ```python
 Token1 O